 Sweet Dreams (Android).
-Designed to help you sleep better, it allows you set what time you go to sleep and what time you wake.
+Designed to help you sleep better, it allows you to set what time you go to sleep and what time you wake.
 From there, you can set various actions for sleep mode, such as silencing your ringer, changing your screen timer, and disabling Wi-Fi or Bluetooth.
 The app provides location, motion and sound settings as well.

-Timeriffic (Android) Lets you create multiple profiles for saving various phone settings; set one for bedtime when the ringers are turned off, and set another for when you’re in an office meeting.
+Timeriffic (Android).
+Lets you create multiple profiles for saving various phone settings; set one for bedtime when the ringers are turned off, and set another for when you’re in an office meeting.